julioalcazar/Notes/ParallelProgramming.md

 ___Deadlocks___
   *  Deadlock is a scenario in which two or more threads compete for resources (such as monitor ownership), and wait for each to finish without releasing the already acquired resources.
+  *  Resolving deadlocks: One approach is to always acquire resources in the same order.
+This assumes an ordering relationship on the resources.